cloudmesh/classes/docs/source/i524/calendar.rst

 * (HD) hard deadlines must be done in order to obtain full points.
 These deadlines are important to assure you have access to the resources for the class.
+* Programming of A! can be substituted by a Paper 3

 Comments